pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 });
 ```

-We also create a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) for the load balancers to distribute traffic.
+We create a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) for the load balancers to distribute traffic.
 The target group port defaults port 80 if it's not set.

 ``` typescript
 let inputTargetGroupPort: pulumi.Input<number> = cmsStackConfig.targetGroupPort!;